genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 Now you are going to use the evaluator again to set up dynamic events.
 In this case, you want to send an email automatically of a certain limit has been breached.

+## Preparation
+First, check that you have the evaluator running.
+If it is not, check the procedure at the beginning of the exercise on setting up a cron job.

-You need to create your rule in a csv file with the correct format, as you saw with the static cron rule in the previous exercise.
+You need to create two csv files for this exercise.

+The first is the file with your rule. your rule in a csv file with the correct format, as you saw with the static cron rule in the previous exercise.
 Call the file DYNAMIC_RULE.csv.

-You'll need to be able to test the rule, so also create a file called POSITION.csv with the following data:
+The second is a csvfile that enables you to test the rule.
+Create a file called POSITION.csv with the following data:

 ```